CodeChefVIT/whatsapp-groupadd/README.md

 # WhatsApp-groupadd

-Whatsapp-groupadd is a Python code which helps it users to add people to a specific whatsapp group without directly saving their numbers.
+WhatsApp-groupadd is a Python code which helps it users to add people to a specific whatsapp group without directly saving their numbers.

 ## Requirements